Niederb/line_diff/README.md

 # line_diff
-Tool to make a diff between to single lines
+Tool to make a diff between to single lines.
+The intended use case is to compare long lines where parts are different or missing.
+For example:
+* long command lines with many arguments and flags
+* Compiler commands with many paths (with potentially different order)
+* Long function declarations with slightly different arguments

 ## Example output
 ```